lennyleadership/spiritual_notes/content.en/docs/81_hymns/LBC_hymns.md

 <tbody VALIGN=TOP>
   <tr>
     <td style = "border-style: none"><p>
-<br>Thou Life of my life, blessed Jesus
+Thou Life of my life, blessed Jesus
 <br>Thou death of the death that was mine
 <br>For me was Thy cross and Thine anguish
 <br>Thy love and Thy sorrow divine